rhysd/tweet-app/README.md

 By separating posting a tweet from seeing timeline, it stops you 'escaping' into a timeline (and consuming time to see it) and makes you back to your work when posting a tweet.
-I'm also thinking that reducing times to see a timeline and actively determine the timing to see it are effective to avoid SNS addiction.
+I'm also thinking that reducing times to see a timeline and actively determining the timing to see it are effective to avoid SNS addiction.

 To achieve the separation, this app only provides the functionality to post tweets.